joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6775051/2025/11/03/atlanta-braves-walt-weiss-manager-hire/

 **Starbucks to Sell 60% of Its China Business to a Private Equity Firm**\
-`Boyu Capital will pay $4 billion for a stake in the coffee giant’s 8,000 stores in China.`\
+`In a deal valued at $4 billion, Boyu Capital will acquire a stake in the coffee giant’s 8,000 stores in China.`\
 https://nytimes.com/2025/11/03/business/starbucks-china-boyu-capital.html

 **‘The Boat,’ Despised Floating Jail Near Rikers, Heads for the Scrap Heap**\